-Rodent droppings were not observed.
+Rodent droppings were observed in the portable.

 Workers should be notified of the presence of feces and be provided with respiratory protection and/or other personal protective equipment (PPE) as deemed necessary for the work that they will be conducting.